-In other words, if you have your domain registered with BlueHost, for example, and you want to transfer your website to eHost, you’ll need to keep your domain name somewhere else and point it to your eHost account using the DNS settings at your registrar.
+In other words, if you have your domain registered with FatCow, for example, and you want to transfer your website to another host like BlueHost (our top pick), you’ll need to keep your domain name somewhere else and point it to your eHost account using the DNS settings at your registrar.

 For many people, that probably sounds so confusing.
 Let’s make it easier, step-by-step:

 Here’s what you’ll need: